EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

     Notice the ID of Windows Terminal in the source msstore.

-1. Download and install PowerShell.
+1. Download and install Windows Terminal.

     ````powershell
     winget install 9N0DX20HK701